Updated June 2025

 - Alberta Innovates (Renewable and Alternative Energy Program): Provides funding and support for projects developing and commercializing clean and sustainable energy technologies.
 Project funding can range from 25% to 50% of the total project costs and typically does not exceed $2 million per project.

-- Emissions Reduction Alberta (Technology Funding Program): Provides financial support and incentives to promote clean energy technologies, including geothermal in Alberta.
+- Emissions Reduction Alberta (Technology Funding Program): Provided financial support and incentives to promote clean energy technologies, including geothermal in Alberta.

 - Alberta Indigenous Opportunities Corporation (AIOC): The organization provides financial support for Indigenous-led renewable energy projects and capacity building.
 An AIOC loan guarantee reduces the risks to lenders if an investor fails to meet its commitment to repay.

-- Smart Renewable and Electricity Pathways Program: A federal government program that focuses on advancing renewable energy and smart grid technologies to modernize Canada's electricity systems, enhance energy efficiency, and reduce greenhouse gas emissions.
+- Smart Renewable and Electricity Pathways Program: A federal government program focused on advancing renewable energy and smart grid technologies to modernize Canada's electricity systems, enhance energy efficiency, and reduce greenhouse gas emissions.

 - Investing in Canada Infrastructure Program for green infrastructure: A federal government program that funds environmentally sustainable projects, such as geothermal.

-In 2023, an estimated 21.9 gigawatt-hour (GWh) of geothermal electricity was generated in Alberta.
-We anticipate an average annual growth rate of 21% in geothermal electricity generation throughout the forecast period, with the production expected to reach 116.6 GWh by 2033 (see Figure S9.2).
+In 2024, an estimated 7.5 gigawatt-hour (GWh) of geothermal electricity was generated in Alberta.
+This represents a decline from the previous year, primarily due to technical issues and financial constraints affecting the profitability and operational efficiency of geothermal projects.
+We considered higher risk factors for the existing projects due to their status.
+Looking ahead, we anticipate a compound annual growth rate of 26% in geothermal electricity generation throughout the base case forecast period, with production expected to reach 76.2 GWh by 2034 (see Figure S9.3).
 The production forecast involves weighing the likelihood of projects meeting their operational date and production capacity.
+Compared with last year’s forecast, we downgraded our final year projection by 35%, reflecting significant development risks and the currently unfavourable economics of geothermal projects.

 Projects